za3k/code-spellbook/README.md

 - Programs are written in C with no library dependencies
 - Programs are "minified" (no whitespace, one letter variables) to reduce space
 - The goal is that someone could write a simple C compiler to run this code.
-  Therefore, the C used is simple (no macros, casting, postfix operators).
+  Therefore, the C used is simple.
-  To help reader comprehension, programs prefer arrays over pointer arithmetic.

 ### Using